zvikesh/index/README.md

 - Impementation using ATC variant:
   - **ABAP_CLOUD_READINESS**: Custom code created with classic extensibility (language version Standard ABAP) uses any CDS views that don't have the status released.
-  - _With each software upgrade, you will automatically receive syntax warnings of occurrecnes of deprecated CDS views or deprecated CDS view elements in the custom content that you created with developer extensibility.
-This prompts you to rework your content accordingly._
+  - _With each software upgrade, customer will automatically receive syntax warnings of occurrences of deprecated CDS views or deprecated CDS view elements in the custom content that was created with developer extensibility.
+This prompts customer to rework their content accordingly._

 **ABAP Data Modelling**